• Skip to primary navigation

 How does the DIY barometer work?

-Warm air expands and rises, lowering the pressure of the air on the ground below.
+Warm air expands and rises, lowering the air pressure on the ground below.
 Cold air is heavier, it sinks and presses down on the ground forming a high pressure area.

 The higher the air pressure the more air presses down on the balloon, pushing it into the jar and making the straw rise.